 - To freshen the air in a room, pour boiling water over a handful of apple peels in a bowl.
 Place the bowl in the middle of the room or on a heater so the scent can disperse throughout the whole room.

-- To keep your clothes smelling nice, dry the apple skins in the sun, oven, or on the heater and fill them into a small cotton sack or wrap in a thin towel.
-Lay the sack or the towel between clothing in your drawers, or hang in your closet.
+- To keep your clothes smelling nice, dry the apple skins in the sun, oven, or on the heater and fill them into a small cotton sack or wrap them in a thin towel.
+Lay the sack or the towel between the clothing in your drawers, or hang it in your closet.

 Tip: If you have too many apple peels, try freezing them so that you’ll always have them on hand later when you need them.

 All you need to make apple cider is apple peels and a few spices.
 Follow these easy steps to make this kid-friendly, cold-weather treat.

 - Peels from about 15 apples